 Each SALTer will have to cover all costs related to pre-service medical, optical and dental exams as well as inoculations and visa expenses.

-Applications are accepted year-round, but only those received before February 15th are guaranteed to be considered for a placement in the same year.
+We begin to accept applications each fall for terms starting the following August.
+Only those received before February 15th are guaranteed to be considered for a placement in the same year.
 The earlier we receive your application, the greater your chances of being placed.

 We start the placement process each January and finish in late May.